 In the importing model, the decision Loan Info Table (Figure 11.47) iterates invocation of Loan Info over rows of Loan Products.
 It is modeled as a literal expression using the FEEL for..in..return operator.
-Here x tLoanInfoTable for x in Loan Products return Services.Loan Info(x, Down Payment, Property, Credit Score)
+Here x is a range variable meaning one item in a list - one Loan Product in Loan Products - producing an argument of the function call.

-Loan Info Table
+Loan Info Table tLoanInfoTable